 I have worked at the University of Salford since 1991 with a one year gap in 1999-2000 based at the Open Polytechnic of New Zealand.
-I have had substantial involvement in teaching and the organization of teaching, particularly Project Management and; research, particularly in Education; and the management of funded projects.
-I have had responsibility for managing placements and teaching employability skills throughout my time at Salford.
+I have had substantial involvement in teaching and the organisation of teaching, particularly in Project Management and Professional Development.
+I have a broad range of research, particularly pedagogical research, research in Project Management and in Information Systems, with approximately 30 publications and over 600 citations.
+I have substantial experience in the management of funded projects.
+I have had responsibility for managing placements and the development of employability skills, and thus collaboration with numerous partners, throughout my time at Salford.

 Qualifications and Memberships